The Links Between Alcoholism and Depression

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, describes two types of alcohol use disorder:

-Alcohol dependence: Continued drinking despite repeated efforts to stop or reduce it to the point that it causes problems in social, work, or recreational activities; having strong cravings for alcohol; needing more alcohol to feel its effects; experiencing withdrawal symptoms such as nausea, sweating and shakiness if you go without drinking for even a short time; and continuing to drink despite physical problems that develop because of your drinking.
+- Alcohol dependence: Continued drinking despite repeated efforts to stop or reduce it to the point that it causes problems in social, work, or recreational activities; having strong cravings for alcohol; needing more alcohol to feel its effects; experiencing withdrawal symptoms if you go without drinking for even a short time; and continuing to drink despite physical problems that develop because of your drinking.

 Withdrawal Symptoms Of Alcohol Use Disorder